Connecting with the Moon

 How Period Tracking Birthed the Calendar

-This research is a follow up to the article: Origins of the word “Queen”.
+This is a follow up to the article: Origins of the word “Queen” that allows us to dive into the available research and share logical connections.

 Phonetic patterns in sacred names link meaning with place, creating a global web of connection.
 From Africa's oldest evidence found yet—the Lebombo bone (37,000 BC)—to Ukraine's pregnancy calendars (18,000 BC), France's continuous Venus-to-Mary worship (from 20,000 BC to the 1970’s AD), to Mesopotamia's fire goddess Lisi, these were far more than random markings.
 They represent sophisticated systems that bridged science and religion.

 The evidence suggests prehistoric women were humanity's first astronomers, mathematicians, and record-keepers, tracking the moon to help remember her own body’s cycles, including planning for the all-important moment of preparing for new life.
-These pregnancy cycles were then matched to seasonal cycles, and are expressed in our modern traditions of Easter and Christmas, mapped exactly 9 months apart.
-Even more remarkably, these all match up to various star positions in vastly different time zones and locations.
+These pregnancy cycles were then matched to seasonal cycles in stories, expressed in our modern traditions of Easter and Christmas, mapped exactly 9 months apart.
+Most remarkably, the same "is/as/es/ar" sound patterns appear in goddess names (Isis, Astarte, Artemis), place names (Ishango, Eswatini, Isturitz), and even the personal names of literate Celtic women who offered sacred gifts to “the Mothers”.

 Seeing the Pattern

-Across the ancient world, archaeologists have discovered a remarkable pattern: bone artifacts marked with precise notches of the moon cycles.
+Across the ancient world, archaeologists have discovered a remarkable pattern: bone artifacts marked with precise notches of the moon cycles, often found in regions with strong historical traditions of goddess worship.
 These discoveries suggest that lunar-menstrual tracking may represent one of humanity's earliest forms of systematic observation and record-keeping.

 While that in itself is really cool, what is hardly ever noted, however, are that these artifacts are often found in regions with strong historical traditions of goddess worship.
 Just pick any of these at random, and we are transported to a time when women were associated with knowledge and power, not just known as being appendages, or playthings, of men.